khrys63/helium-mapper-tbeam/README.md

 3. Edit include/config.h with your device information.
 - Device EUI from the console in LSB mode.
 - Application EUI from console in LSB mode
-- APplication Key.
+- Application Key.
 This key should be in big endian format (or, since it is not really a number but a block of memory, endianness does not really apply).
 In practice, a key taken from ttnctl can be copied as-is.
 Anyway its in MSB mode.

-4. Add the TTN Mapper integration to your Application
+4. Add Helium Mapper integration to your Application

 For Helium mapper https://mappers.helium.com
 ```C